rabbitmq/rabbitmq-website/docs/oauth2-examples-keycloak.md

 ## Access Management UI

 1. Go to http://localhost:15672.
-2. Click on the single button on the page which redirects to **Key Cloak** to authenticate.
+2. Click on the single button on the page which redirects to **Keycloak** to authenticate.
 3. Enter `rabbit_admin` and `rabbit_admin` and you should be redirected back to RabbitMQ Management fully logged in.